-Friday 4 March 2022
+Friday, 4 March 2022

 How the Menopause effects women’s soft tissue and bone health

 The menopause and its effects is a subject that is gaining greater research, press interest and awareness.
-Last year some of you may have watched Davina McCall’s TV programme plus a new government Menopause Taskforce was established at the end of last year co-chaired by the Minister for Women’s Health with our own MP Mims Davies being involved in this Taskforce too.
+Last year some of you may have watched Davina McCall’s TV programme, plus a new government Menopause Taskforce was established at the end of last year co-chaired by the Minister for Women’s Health with our own MP Mims Davies being involved in this Taskforce too.
 One of their first big successes is the reduction of NHS HRT (Hormone replacement therapy) prescription charges for women!

-My aim of this article is to make you aware of how the Menopause unfortunately negatively effects women’s soft tissue and bone health (remember our soft tissues are our muscles, tendons, ligaments and fascia).
-It effects our soft tissues because of the depleting and then continuous low levels of oestrogen.
-The average age of the Menopause in the UK is 51 so we all have a lot more to achieve and enjoy post menopause and hence the need to be informed to know how to help ourselves.
+My aim of this article is to make you aware of how the Menopause unfortunately negatively affects women’s soft tissue and bone health (remember our soft tissues are our muscles, tendons, ligaments and fascia).
+It affects our soft tissues because of the depleting and then continuous low levels of oestrogen.
+The average age of the Menopause in the UK is 51 so we all have a lot more to achieve and enjoy post menopause and hence the need to be informed and to know how to help ourselves.

 As women hit the menopause, and even before this during the peri-menopause (when our menstrual cycles haven’t quite stopped), oestrogen levels are starting to fall.
 They rapidly fall when the menstrual cycle stops and then remain low for the rest of a women’s life.